Click the scales for TimsLaw.com homeTimsLaw.com

 • Ongoing - Growing popularity of site.

-• March 2006 - Began re-coding TimsLaw.com into a PHP-based Wordpress site.
+• March 2006 – Began re-coding TimsLaw.com into a PHP-based WordPress site.

 Possible Future Projects

 • Continue to work on new designs for the TimsLaw Front Page, such as developing a graphics banner for the masthead at the top of the page, to look slicker than the HTML tables I currently use.
+(My sister is an artist, and is helping me on this project, which is far bigger than you imagine — This is 2012 stuff).

 • Build an online discussion forum for employment topics using one of the PHP-based packages available.
 I’ve been playing off and on with Xoops and PHPbb since about May 2005.
+(But people cannot seem to resist the temptation to tell their unique personal stories — So this is not likely to ever be a reality).

 ***** END OF ARTICLE *****